HackYourFuture/JavaScript3/Week1/README.md

 > Anytime a request to an API is made this is called an `API call`.
 However, in practice people use different terms for the same thing.
 Synonyms for `API call` are `API request`, `Network call/request` or`HTTP call/request`.
 Which do you prefer?

+For further study of how to make API calls, check out the following resources:

 - [Working with APIs in JavaScript](https://www.youtube.com/watch?v=ecT42O6I_WI)
 - [Making HTTP Requests in JavaScript](https://www.kirupa.com/html5/making_http_requests_js.htm)

 ## 2. Asynchronous JavaScript and XML (AJAX)

+AJAX is the idea that data can be loaded into a webpage without refreshing the entire website.

 ### XMLHttpRequests (XHR)